 plt.show()

-The adiabatic absorber is a multilayer system with gradually increasing conductivity.
-As briefly discussed above, the absorber usually has a larger undesired reflection compared to PML.
-In practice, this small difference rarely matters, but is important to understand for simulations that require high accuracy.
-There are two possible sources for the reflection from absorbers.
+For absorbers, there are two possible sources of reflection.
 The first, and more common one, is that the ramping up of the conductivity is not sufficiently slow, which can be remedied by increasing the number of absorber layers (40 by default).
-The second one is that the absorption is not high enough, such that the light reaches the PEC boundary at the end of the Absorber, travels back through it, and is still not fully attenuated before re-entering the simulation region.
+The second one is that the absorption is not high enough, such that the light reaches the PEC boundary at the end of the absorber, travels back through it, and is still not fully attenuated before re-entering the simulation region.
 If this is the case, increasing the maximum conductivity (see the API reference) can help.
-In both cases, changing the order of the scaling of the conductivity (sigma_order
+In both cases, changing the order of the scaling of the conductivity (sigma_order) can also have an effect, but this is a more advanced setting that we typically do not recommend modifying.